 The 5 Best Bass Multi-Effects Pedals

-If you’re a bass player, you know how hard, slow and expensive it is to build a full pedalboard, buying all of the effects pedals individually and piecing them together into one board.
-For that reason, multi–effects pedals have been, for the last 30 years, irreplaceable piece of equipment of many bass players around the world.
-They will enable you to have a great number of effects and options in one big pedal processor, making it easy for you to find the sound that you want.
+Multi-effects pedals are a very useful piece of equipment for bass players.
+They will enable you to have a lot of effects and options in one big pedal processor, making it easy for you to find the sound that you want.

 Because of that, we decided to bring you the list of 5 best multi–effects pedals for bass, to help you comb through the market and make the right decision.
 So, let’s get started.

-Our Pick for 5 Best Bass Multi-Effects Pedals
+Our Pick of the 5 Best Bass Multi-Effects Pedals

 Zoom B1Xon is a budget-friendly, low-cost piece of equipment packed with options and functions that will provide you with everything you might need.
 Being so small and light, from its plastic casing, this pedal is perfect for taking with you on gigs or on the road.